Blisters in Children

 Keep the area clean and dry.
-Do not burst or puncture the blister.
+Don't burst or puncture the blister.

 If the blister bursts, place an adhesive bandage or dressing on the area to keep it clean.

-Observe the area for signs of infection, like increased warmth, swelling, redness, drainage, pus formation, or pain.
-If you notice any signs of infection, call your child's health care provider.
+Watch the area for signs of infection.
+These include increased warmth, swelling, redness, drainage, pus formation, or pain.
+If you see any signs of infection, call your child's healthcare provider.
 Antibiotics may be needed.